adefgreen98/NLU2021-Assignment2/README.md

 In this assignment we are required to test the SpaCy parser using the CoNLL 2003 dataset as ground-truth for comparison.

 ### Directory structure
 For the execution of this project it is *highly recommended* to use Google Colab.
-If that is not the case, then these are the instructions for the required directory structure.
+If that is not the case, here are the instructions for the required directory structure.

-If the .ipynb is not changed, it automatically downloads this repo and creates the correct arrangement of directories needed for execution.
+If the .ipynb is not modified, it automatically downloads this repo and creates the correct arrangement of directories needed for execution.

-Otherwise, if the cell containing git request is deactivated, then the required directory structure is the following one:
+Otherwise, if both the git-request cell and the copy cell (to put `conll.py` in parent directory) are deactivated, the program expects to find the following directory structure:
 ```
 <parent>
   |_Assignment2.ipynb